-The Klamath River Basin contained bountiful anadromous fish runs historically, supporting indigenous peoples throughout the region.
-Anthropogenic activities over the last 150 years, coupled with natural events, have resulted in widespread reduction and degradation of habitat causing substantial declines of anadromous salmon runs.
-The Lower Klamath Sub-basin, which encompasses all tributaries downstream of the Trinity River confluence, has been subjected to substantial timber harvest and related road construction over the last 60 years.
+The Klamath River Basin historically contained bountiful anadromous fish runs, supporting indigenous peoples throughout the region.
+Over the last 150 years, anthropogenic activities coupled with natural events have resulted in a widespread reduction and degradation of freshwater salmon habitat causing substantial declines in anadromous salmon runs.
+The Lower Klamath Sub-basin, which encompasses all tributaries downstream of the Trinity River confluence (river mile (rm) 43.75), has been the site of substantial timber harvest and related road construction over the last 60 years.
 These activities, occurring in a region with steep, naturally erodible terrain and high annual rainfall, have contributed to widespread streambed sedimentation and associated habitat degradation and native fish run declines throughout the Sub-basin (Gale and Randolph 2000).
 Concern over diminishing runs resulted in the 1997 listing of Klamath Basin coho salmon (Oncorhynchus kisutch) as threatened under the Endangered Species Act (ESA).
 Klamath River chinook salmon (O. tshawytscha), steelhead (O. mykiss) and coastal cutthroat trout (O. clarki clarki) populations were also petitioned for ESA listing, and despite the listings being determined "Not Warranted", concern continues to exist over their status and long-term trends.

 Blue Creek is the largest and most pristine tributary to the Lower Klamath and supports the largest proportion of anadromous fish populations in the Sub-basin.
-Monitoring of returning adult Chinook was initiated in 1988 by the United Fish and Wildlife Service (USFWS) out of concern over the proposed collection of broodstock for small-scale aquaculture activities in the Lower Klamath Sub-basin.
-The USFWS continued monitoring for five years to evaluate the status of Blue Creek chinook populations (Longenbaugh and Chan 1994).
+Monitoring of returning adult Chinook was initiated in 1988 by the United States Fish and Wildlife Service (USFWS) out of concern for the proposed collection of broodstock for small-scale aquaculture activities in the Lower Klamath Sub-basin.
+The USFWS continued monitoring for five years to evaluate the status of Blue Creek chinook populations (Chan and Longenbaugh 1994).
 The Yurok Tribal Fisheries Program (YTFP) assumed responsibility of all monitoring and assessment activities throughout the lower Klamath Sub-basin in 1994.
 The YTFP has continued long-term monitoring of Blue Creek anadromous salmonid populations since 1995 using direct observation snorkel survey methodology initiated by USFWS to assess population trends in Blue Creek.

-The primary objectives of this project were to: 1) continue direct observation snorkel surveys and 2) Implement mark/recapture techniques using Area Under the Curve (AUC) methodology to generate an escapement estimate and stream residence time.
-The results will provided a means of assessing population trends in Blue Creek as well as enhancing our knowledge of the life history of Blue Creek fish populations.
-In addition, the results of this project will allow managers to assess Blue Creek's contribution to the overall Klamath Basin chinook salmon run size, which is managed for tribal subsistence, commercial, and sport fishing.
+The primary objectives of this project were to: 1) continue direct observation snorkel surveys and 2) implement mark/recapture techniques using an Area Under the Curve (AUC) methodology to generate an escapement estimate and stream residence times for chinook salmon.
+The results will contribute to long-term population assessment efforts and provide a means of assessing population trends in Blue Creek, as well as enhance our knowledge of the life history of Blue Creek fish populations.
+In addition, the results of this project will allow managers to assess Blue Creek's contribution to the overall Klamath Basin chinook salmon run, which is managed for tribal subsistence, commercial, and sport fishing.
 Continuation of this monitoring effort will further enhance our understanding of the magnitude and importance of Blue Creek's fish runs in the Klamath Basin.